Home Care Instructions

 - Implant patients must refrain from any heavy biting, or pressure from dentures or partials against the implant.
 Any type of pressure on the newly inserted implant my disrupt the osseointergration (implant fusing to the bone) process.

-Please call us at North Vancouver Office Phone Number 604-986-4141 with any question and remember that your first post-operative appointment will be 2 weeks after surgery.
+Please call us at Dr. Natalia Evans Inc. Phone Number 604-986-4141 with any question and remember that your first post-operative appointment will be 2 weeks after surgery.